 regardless of the preference system whether ABCX, 1-9, ordinal ranking,

 This suggestion is purely in the "idea phase".
-The software to include
+Unlike Gary, who has

-side of the resolution and opponent when considering preference is
+suggestion for including side of the resolution and opponent when

 More information about the Mailman